qrp73/NanoVNA-MATLAB/README.md

 ## Overview

-With this MATLAB script you can connect to NanoVNA, execute commands, get S11 and S21 data, save it to S2P file and plot LOGMAG and SMITH charts.
-All can be done from MATLAB environment and don't requires any external application.
+With these MATLAB scripts you can connect to your NanoVNA, execute commands, get S11 and S21 data, save it to S2P file and plot LOGMAG and SMITH charts.
+All can be done from MATLAB environment and it don't requires any external application.

 ## Instructions